Office Chair Lumbar Support: Types & Benefits

 Benefits of Using Lumbar Support

-Lumbar supports are uncompromisable when choosing an office chair.
+Lumbar supports are non-negotiable when choosing an office chair.
 Here are some crucial benefits they offer.

 Benefit #1: Spinal Alignment and Improved Posture

 The spine is made up of a total of 33 interlocking bones called vertebrae.
-The lumbar is after the thoracic and just before the sacral.
-Any deformation to the lumbar will affect the whole spine structure.
+The lumbar is after the thoracic and just before the sacrum.
+Any deformation of the lumbar will affect the whole spine structure.

 Sitting in a bad position for extended hours regularly, the spine may lose alignment.
 This may be why some people have a slightly bent back after a while.
 The use of lumbar support ensures the lumbar receives adequate support to remain in shape and the whole spine in return.